fedlinllc/fedlin-dmarc-spf-dkim/README.md

 ## Evidence model (customer-owned)

-- DNS changes are applied in **the customer’s DNS / tenant**
+- DNS changes are applied in **the customer's DNS / tenant**
 - Evidence of correct policy is collected from customer-side tooling
 - FEDLIN can supply automation via **GitHub Actions with OIDC only**
-- Keeps MSP / subcontract deliveries clean for auditors and customers
+- Keeps MSP / subcontract deliveries clean for SOC 2, ISO 27001, HIPAA, NIST (CSF/800-53), PCI DSS, NERC CIP, FERC, FedRAMP, GDPR, CMMC, and other industry framework auditors and customers

 ---